wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

 ## 1.x Client Install and Configuration

+   On the Mac, the git-basics.sh script installs a Git client if needed.

 1. The first thing the script does is figure out what operating system it is running on.
 That uses a command common to all operating systems:

    <pre>uname -a</pre>